Professional tier · Customer / Support

 AERA sits alongside human support agents — surfacing the right knowledge-base article, drafting the response, flagging policy edge cases — with the human keeping the send.

 Cresta operates at six-figure enterprise contracts with $1.20–1.50 per chat/call overage.
-AERA is $500/month flat, with the same real-time assist surface and a published list of what it refuses to do.
+AERA is a small fraction of comparable mid-market salary flat, with the same real-time assist surface and a published list of what it refuses to do.

 Areas of focus